How to Draw a Cross-Section from a Topographic Map

 Once you mark each topographic line and its corresponding elevation on your graph paper (as shown), unfold the graph paper and make a lined graph above your marks.
 Mark the elevation of each topographic line on the graph directly above the mark for the line.
 Once you have all of the dots placed on the graph, simply connect the dots to see a representation of the elevation of the area as shown in the image.

-I am not the best artist in the world so your drawing may be a lot prettier than mine, but this will give you an idea of how you can use a topographic map to quickly drawing a cross-section of the elevation of an area.
-Give this a try the next time you are going for a walk, hike or run in a new area to give yourself an idea of the elevation of the terrain the area.
+I am not the best artist in the world so your drawing may be a lot prettier than mine, but this will give you an idea of how you can use a topographic map to quickly draw a cross-section of the elevation of an area.
+Give this a try the next time you are going for a walk, hike, or run in a new area to give yourself an idea of the elevation of the terrain in the area.

 Topographic Map Resource: